Sunday, October 19, 2008

 + Resume - Don't clutter your resume.
 It should be designed but not overly designed.
 Make sure it's simple and easy to access your information.

-+ Portfolio - Your portfolio should have between 8-10 pieces of your best work.
-Putting too many pieces in your portfolio can bore the interviewer.
++ Portfolio - Your portfolio should have between 8-10 pieces of your best work, too many pieces will bore the interviewer.
 Don't put pieces in you don't like.
-Make sure to have nice quality printouts.
-Try to include a wide range of designs in your portfolio.
+Make sure you have nice quality printouts.
+Try to include a wide range of design projects in your portfolio.
 You can also tailor your portfolio to specific design positions like logo design or web design, only show those pieces.

 + Website - Make sure you have a website or a place to display your work with all your information.
 Also make sure to have different file formats of your resume for potential employers, so they can download: pdf, Microsoft Word document, text file.